-- 66 Bridge would be a great economic opportunity.
-Corolla could develop into a year round community providing tax money for the county." - "The downtown, historic area of Moyock should be preserved and restored as a tourist interest area." - improved if development continues; a permit system may be needed."
+- •• Bridge would be a great economic opportunity.
+Corolla could develop into a year round community providing tax money for the county." - "The downtown, historic area of Moyock should be preserved and restored as a tourist interest area." - "Entrance to off road area must be improved if development continues; a permit system may be needed."